oferei/json-gate/README.md

 * It should have a property named _query_, which should be a string of up to 32 characters
 * It may optionaly have a property named _maxResults_, which should be an integer with a maximum value of 20
 * If _maxResults_ is missing, it will be generated with the value 10

+See Attributes section below to learn about more possibilities.

+JSON Schema has recursive capabilities.
+Objects and arrays include other attributes, which may be objects and arrays.

 ## Attributes